Painful Disengagement

 How Disengagement Develops

-The sources of disengagement will most likely be personally-controlled Centres.
+Sources of disengagement will most likely be personally-controlled Centres.

 At , you my become aware of crucial facts that are disturbing, even while independent assessments are reassuring.
+If independent assessments turn negative then you will be forced to look carefully at what is happening.

 While you are mentally disengaging you may still and , although that becomes harder to justify.